UIUC-ECE374B/su25/_lectures/Lec14.md

 back-color: fffffa
 card-link: LecLink14
 # subtitle: And a subtitle
-description: First lecture in our discussion of graphing algorithms.
+description: First lecture on graphing algorithms.
 We'll discuss basic search and introduce the concept of connected components.
 people:
   - sandhya
 layout: lecture